antislava/nix-purescript/README.md

 ## Description

-Re-interpreted fork of [justinwoo/easy-purescript-nix: Easy PureScript (and other tools) with Nix](https://github.com/justinwoo/easy-purescript-nix) exporting nix overlays for PureScript related tools, for, where available, binary releases.
+Re-interpretation fork of [justinwoo/easy-purescript-nix: Easy PureScript (and other tools) with Nix](https://github.com/justinwoo/easy-purescript-nix) exporting nix overlays for PureScript related tools, for, where available, binary releases.

 ## Using